IR-2016-173, December 21, 2016

 ITIN renewal applicants can get help by visiting IRS.gov/ITIN, consulting a Certified Acceptance Agent or Acceptance Agent or making an appointment at an IRS Taxpayer Assistance Center (TAC).
 Here are details on each of these options:

-- IRS.gov: The IRS website has information in several languages to assist with the renewal process.
+- IRS.gov: The IRS website has information in several languages (PDF) to assist with the renewal process.
 This includes Form W-7 and its instructions.
 Be sure to fill out the form completely, attach required documentation and mail it to the IRS.
 The IRS returns documents to applicants via standard U.S. mail within 60 days of receipt and processing of the Form W-7.

 - Acceptance Agents: Certified Acceptance Agents and Acceptance Agents submit Forms W-7 on behalf of their clients.
 Rather than mailing the IRS important original documents, applicants have the option to work with an IRS authorized CAA.
 The CAAs review documentation for taxpayers and their spouses as well as passports and birth certificates for dependents.
 Acceptance Agents complete the Form W-7 and send the original documents or previously certified copies of the documents to IRS for processing.

 - IRS Taxpayer Assistance Centers: Applicants may submit W-7 applications in person with original documents at designated IRS Taxpayer Assistance Centers.
 Employees at designated TACs certify original and certified copies of passports, National ID cards and birth certificates.
 Service at the TACs is by appointment.
 Schedule an appointment by calling 844-545-5640.
 See IRS.gov for a list of designated TACs that offer ITIN document authentication services.